UnivaCorporation/urb-k8s/README.md

 ## Run some actual Mesos frameworks

 Some Mesos framework schedulers, such as Marathon or Chronos, have a dependency on [Zookeeper](https://zookeeper.apache.org).
-Like the C++ and Python example frameworks they can run inside of outside of a kubernetes cluster submitting their tasks to kubernetes cluster.
+Like the C++ and Python example frameworks they can run inside or outside of a Kubernetes cluster submitting their tasks to the Kubernetes cluster.

 ### Marathon

-In this example the [Marathon](https://mesosphere.github.io/marathon) scheduler will be running inside of the kubernetes cluster.
+In this example the [Marathon](https://mesosphere.github.io/marathon) scheduler will be running inside of the Kubernetes cluster.
 The external project [kubernetes-zookeeper](https://github.com/taeminKwon/kubernetes-zookeeper) is used to install Zookeeper in minikube:

 ```
 kubectl create -f test/marathon/kubernetes-zookeeper-master/zoo-rc.yaml
 kubectl create -f test/marathon/kubernetes-zookeeper-master/zoo-service.yaml
 ```

-Create Marathon docker image:
+Create Marathon Docker image:

 ```
 cd test/marathon